 I have long loved Henry Holland and House of Holland SO MUCH.
 The bold, beautiful creations that march down the catwalk each fashion week, being applauded by basically anyone who is anyone are creations that I want in my wardrobe more than most things.
 My last fashion post was all about black, this one is basically opposite!
 Henry Holland is colour, texture, something fluffy, a bit more texture and a bit more colour.

 His collections are whacky, and brilliant.
-Named such things as Rave Nana and Giddy Up
+Named such things as Rave Nana

 And it seems everyone else has too, if the masses of sold out items is anything to go by.
 My request are on my Christmas Wish list, I really hope something beautiful and sparkly is under the Christmas tree!